particle-iot/docs/src/content/reference/firmware.md

 ### WiFi.setCredentials()

-Allows the user to set credentials for the Wi-Fi network from within the code.
+Allows the application to set credentials for the Wi-Fi network from within the code.
 These credentials will be added to the device's memory, and the device will automatically attempt to connect to this network in the future.

+Your device can remember more than one set of credentials:
+- Core: remembers the 7 most recently set credentials
+- Photon: remembers the 5 most recently set credentials

 ```cpp
 // Connects to an unsecured network.